Double-tap strike: Examples

-The double-tap strikes became the subject of debate during the US war in Afghanistan.
-Double-tap strikes have been used by Saudi Arabia during its military intervention in Yemen, by the United States in Pakistan and Yemen, by Israel in Gaza in 2014, 2024 and 2025, by Russia and the Syrian government in the Syrian civil war, and by Russia in the Russo-Ukrainian War, especially since the full-scale invasion in 2022.
+The use of double-tap strikes by coalition forces during the War in Afghanistan (2001–2021) and Iraq War started the debate due to the possibility of non-combatants, including medical personnel, being among those responding to the first strike and therefore being hit by the second strike.
+Double-tap strikes have been used by Saudi Arabia during its military intervention in Yemen, by the United States in Pakistan, Yemen, and the Gulf of Mexico, by Israel in the 2014 Gaza War, the Gaza war (2023-present), and the 2026 Lebanon war, by Russia and the Ba'athist Syria in the Syrian civil war, and by Russia in the Russo-Ukrainian War, especially since the full-scale invasion in 2022.